 Primer – Vallejo

-If you want the best results, you’re best off using Vallejo surface primers – in black, white or grey.
-When used through an airbrush, these paints give an absolutely wonderful finish to undercoat your miniatures.
-They are smooth and silky, and rarely clog detail.
+If you want the best results, you’re best off using Vallejo surface primers – in black, white, or gray.
+When used with an airbrush, these paints give an absolutely wonderful finish to undercoat your miniatures.
+They are smooth and silky and rarely clog detail.

 Better still, if you’re not a member of the airbrush-owning elite, they can also be used with a brush – just be careful to thin it down properly, and make sure you aren’t ruining any of those small nooks and crannies with too much thick paint.

 Base – Citadel

 Painting your miniatures’ base colors all comes down to which color you’re working with.
 For the most part, Citadel is our go-to paint for bases, as they come in a huge variety of different colors, and give a great thick pigment to work with, while also being able to keep your paint thin over the undercoated primer.

 Colors like Kantor Blue, Mephiston Red, Rakarth Flesh, Caliban Green, Rhinox Hide, Averland Sunset, and Corax White are all fantastic base paints in the Citadel range, and this gives you a great variety of colors to work with.